 Issues Requiring a Response

-Regarding key issues facing the TIS INTEC Group, the Group is striving to achieve its Group Vision for 2026, "Create Exciting Future," and further raise corporate value by implementing structural transformation with sense of speed and expanding business in the four strategic domains.
+Regarding key issues facing the TIS INTEC Group, the Group is striving to achieve its Group Vision for 2026, "Create Exciting Future," and further raise corporate value by implementing structural transformation with a sense of urgency and expanding business in the four strategic domains.

-The Group views structural transformation as imperative to its success, and it has set the two targets of "sustainable profit growth" and "emphasis on employee self-fulfillment."
-"Continual structural transformation with sense of speed" will be critical to achieving these two targets.
+The Group views structural transformation as imperative to its success, and it has set the two targets of "Sustainable profit growth" and "Emphasis on employee self-fulfillment."
+"Constant transformation, with a sense of speed" will be critical to achieving these two targets.
 More specifically, the Group will implement various measures based on the management policies of "concentrate on core businesses," "shift to prior investment style of business development" and "expand global business."

 To robustly support the achievement of these policies, the Group will continue to promote "human resources enhancement" and "management enhancement."